Face facts: it’s not very good.

 Sue: I’m not completely stupid, love.

-Sue: It’s too flippant to be believable.
-It’s a fine line and they stepped over it.
+Sue: That was too flippant to be believable.
+It’s a very fine line, and they just stepped over it.

-The Doctor is brought before Neeva and the priest performs a complicated ritual designed to banish any evil spirits.
+A priest named Neeva performs a complicated ritual that’s supposed to banish evil spirits.

 Sue: Why is he waving a cylinder head gasket above his head?